Index

 Recall: for any lottery we can define the cumulative distribution function as:

-_(Note that the first order stochastic dominace implies the second one)
+(Note that the first order stochastic dominance implies the second one)

 Clearest Explanation of Second-Order Stochastic Dominance!
 [VIDEO]